Corn Management after Loss of Soil Nitrogen

 How Soil Nitrogen is Lost

-Excess moisture in the soil profile is one of the major causes of nitrogen loss.
-These losses are due either to leaching or denitrification of the nitrate form of N. Leaching occurs when excess water, moving downward through the soil profile, flushes nitrate below the root zone.
-Denitrification is a process that occurs when saturated, anaerobic soil conditions stimulate microbes to convert nitrate to forms of N gas that move up through the soil and can be lost to the atmosphere.
-The amount of nitrate-N loss is influenced primarily by the length of time soils are saturated as well as by soil temperature.
-The University of Illinois estimates that when soils are saturated, daily nitrate-N loss by denitrification can be 1 to 2% at soil temperatures less than 55°F, 2 to 3% if soil temperatures are between 55 and 65°F, and 4 to 5% at soil temperatures above 65°F.1
+Excessive precipitation is the major cause of nitrogen (N) loss during the growing season.
+The loss is due either to leaching or denitrification of the nitrate (NO3-) form of N. Leaching occurs when excess water, moving downward through the soil profile, flushes nitrate below the root zone.
+Denitrification occurs when saturated, anaerobic soil conditions stimulate denitrifying bacteria microbes to convert nitrate to forms of N gas that can move up through the soil and lost to the atmosphere.
+The amount of nitrate-N loss is influenced primarily by the length of time soils are saturated and by soil temperature.
+The University of Illinois estimates that when soils are saturated, daily nitrate-N loss by denitrification can be 1 to 2% at soil temperatures less than 55° F (12° C), 2 to 3% if soil temperatures are between 55 and 65° F (12 and 18° C), and 4 to 5% at soil temperatures above 65° F (18° C).1

 Factors that Affect Available Nitrogen

-• The amount of nitrate already present during rain events which is influenced by the form of N applied, the timing and rate of application, and the possible use of a nitrogen inhibitor.
+• The amount of nitrate present during rain events which is influenced by the form of N applied, the timing and rate of application, and the possible use of a N inhibitor.

 • The stage of crop development when rain events occur.